angelarusha/latin101/hw1.md

 Memorize the principal parts of the verbs in the vocabulary list for unit 1, then answer the following questions. name two verbs belonging to the fourth conjugation.
 How regular are their principal parts?

-The fourth past principal parts of visus (to see) and ventus (to come) share the regular ending of -us. ❓ *Are there any other similarities you could pick out?*
+The fourth past principal parts of visus (to see) and ventus (to come) share the regular ending of -us. ❓ *Are there any other similarities you could pick out?* These two verbs share the same number of syllables.
+Visus is somewhat irregular in comparison to other fourth principal part verbs as it does not share a t preceeding us (-tus).
+For example like interfectus, habitus, and captus.

 compare the principal parts of the verbs capiō “to seize” and facio “to do, make”.
 How are the changes in their principal parts similar?